matloff/fastStat/README.md

 q is the correspondng population proportion, it does turn out that Q is unbiased.
 In fact, any sample mean is an unbiased estimator for the population mean.
 (Here X is 1 or 0, so the average of the X<sub>i</sub>
 is the proportion of Yes's.)
-Let's skip the derivation for now, to get to the larger issues.
+Let's skip the derivation for now (we'll have a Derivations lesson later), so we can get to the larger issues.

 Unbiasedness at first seems to be a very desirable property.
 It does hold for some classical statistical methods, but does NOT hold for many